 Bethesda, United States

-Namita Joshi is a Senior Scientist in the Patient-Reported Outcomes and Real-World Evidence & Data Analytics Centers of Excellence with Pharmerit International in the Bethesda, MD office.
+Namita Joshi is an Associate Director in the Patient-Centered Outcomes and Real-World Evidence & Data Analytics Centers of Excellence with OPEN Health in the Bethesda, MD office.
 Her experience includes analyzing patient reported outcomes and health economics data in clinical trials, working on preference studies including time trade-off, discrete choice experiments, and utilizing commercially and publicly available datasets to analyze health-related quality of life information.
 She has worked across several therapeutic areas including multiple sclerosis, acute myeloid leukemia, depression, cancer, arthritis and hemophilia among others.